Last Updated on January 13, 2022 by Grow with Bovees

 Maple trees grow without a fuss, as long as they receive the right amount of nutrients and water.
 You should spread a slow release fertilizer across the soil surface, and water generously around once eor twice a year.

-They love nitrogen, so be sure to choose fertilizer products with ratios between 10-4-6 and 16-4-8., and apply at the rate of 1/10 pound per 1 inch of trunk diameter.
+They love nitrogen, so be sure to choose fertilizer for maple trees with ratios between 10-4-6 and 16-4-8., and apply at the rate of 1/10 pound per 1 inch of trunk diameter.